Who We Are

 As a gift to the people of Ontario to mark Canada’s Centennial, the provincial government commissioned architect Raymond Moriyama in 1964 to design the Ontario Science Centre—one of the first interactive science museums in the world.

-For the past 55 years, the Science Centre has inspired a love of science in millions of visitors.
-Guided by the belief that science, technology and innovation will help us shape a better future, we continue moving forward, preparing for our interim location and looking ahead to our new home at Ontario Place.
+For over 55 years, the Science Centre has inspired a love of science in millions of visitors.
+Guided by the belief that science, technology and innovation will help us shape a better future, we continue moving forward.

-Since the closure of our location on Don Mills Road, we continue to ignite curiosity by bringing science experiences to new spots in new ways, including pop-up programs at events and festivals, hands-on experiments in schools, online experiences and more.
+We continue to bring our signature science experiences to new spots in new ways, including pop-up programs at events and festivals, hands-on experiments in schools, online experiences and more, meeting learners where they are and igniting a lifelong love of science.

 See our mission and vision statement.